r4stin/r4stin/README.md

 # 💫 About Me

-👋 Hi there!
-I'm Rastin, an AI researcher and engineer with a Master's degree in AI and Robotics from UNIPD.
+👋 Hi, I’m Mohammadhossein Akbari Moafi (Rastin), an AI researcher and engineer with a Master's in AI and Robotics from UNIPD.

 🤖 I'm passionate about building intelligent systems that create real-world impact and push the boundaries of what machines can do.